JaxDufa/Penguin/README.md

 # Penguin

-This is a simple study app that simulates money transactions between different countries checking their local exchange rates with the Open Exchange Rate API and converting valus to Binary.
+This is a simple study app that simulates money transactions between different countries checking their local exchange rates with the Open Exchange Rate API and converting values to Binary.

 ### API